Site Notes: Hidden Design or How To notes in Your Database

-You can't remember all the modules, themes, and CSSCascading Style Sheet - a hierarchical means of specifying how to format HTML elements on the page changes you made and it's time to upgrade...
+You can't remember all the modules, themes, and CSS changes you made and it's time to upgrade...

-You'd love to put all that stuff on the web siteA logically grouped set of content - also web site., some place easy to find, but safe from casual hackers...
+You'd love to put all that stuff on the web site, some place easy to find, but safe from casual hackers...

 Why would I want to use it?